 Fiddler, singer, and stepdancer April Verch has never been content to stand still.
 One of the most esteemed fiddlers of her generation, Verch has been immersed in a deeply explorative musical journey since the age of three, with new chapters unfolding each step of the way.
 “Just as contemporary bluegrass has Alison Krauss as an ambassador, the Ottawa Valley has April Verch,” said NPR’s Marco Werman on “The World.”
 And Verch never forgets the roots of her music, that connection to the people out there in the audience, on the dance floor, to the community sparked by a good song.
 “It’s about joining together to celebrate everyday life, through music.
 We’re all in this together.”

-Verch began her full-time touring career in 2000, and has since performed at elite festivals and performing arts centers worldwide.
+The April Verch Band has performed at elite festivals and performing arts centers worldwide.
 One might suspect a performer with as many talents as Verch would pause to take a breath, or need to somewhat compartmentalize her skills during a live performance.
 But on stage, Verch is almost superhuman, flawlessly intertwining different performative elements.
 She stepdances while fiddling.
 She sings while stepdancing.
 Sometimes she sings, steps and fiddles all at once, with apparent ease and precision.

 Verch won’t be the one to tell you about her championship titles, nominations, and awards, or the fact that she was one of 6 fiddlers who represented the Canadian fiddle tradition to the world at the 2010 Olympic Winter Games in Vancouver, as part of a segment called “Fiddle Nation”.
 Instead, in speaking with her, you’ll hear about how passionate she is about sharing her music; in small gatherings in remote communities in Iqaluit, to large prestigious concert halls like Mozartsal in Vienna.
 Even as she plays with the tradition she inherited, Verch keeps the community-fired celebratory side of her music at the forefront, honing a keen awareness of how to engage contemporary listeners.
 It’s why Rolling Stone cited her “One of the 12 best things we saw at MerleFest in 2016.”